natalies-teaching/BCB726_Fall2025/README.md

 # Frequently asked questions
 Please contact Natalie Stanley (natalies@cs.unc.edu) with any questions and I will post common questions here.

+* Q : Will there be a virtual or hybrid option? --> A : Unfortunately not.
+All lecture notes will be available online and I am happy to meet with you to discuss lecture materials but I find that hybrid class sessions are difficult to run smoothly.
+* Q : Can I audit the course? --> A: Absolutely!
+Everyone is welcome.
+You don't need to officially ask permission.

 # Course Requirements
 To obtain full credit, students must attend 80% [8/10] of the lectures, complete the two assigned homework assignments and achieve a passing grade overall.
 If any students believe they may have to miss more that 20% of the lectures, they must discuss this with the lead instructor in advance.